GoInterject/GoInterject.github.io/wIndex/QuickTools-Names.md

 <b style='color:red;'><strong>Before:</strong></b>

-Note: This name refers to a cell that is currently invalid:
+This name refers to a cell that is currently invalid:

 ![](/images/QuickToolsNames/RefBefore.png)
 <br>